-- Ignition interlock device (IID) that requires a breath alcohol test to drive a car
+- Installation of an ignition interlock device (IID) on your car that requires a breath alcohol test to drive

-Learn more about the consequences of a DUI and what to do about them by reading this article.
+Learn more about the consequences of a DUI.

 Common defenses to DUI charges include:

-- The officer who arrested you or tested you for alcohol failed to follow the correct procedures
+- Arguing that the arresting officer failed to follow the correct procedures

-If you are facing DUI charges, it’s essential to seek legal advice from a defense attorney as soon as possible.
+If you’re facing DUI charges, contact a DUI defense lawyer for legal advice as soon as possible.

-“When it comes to drinking and driving, people often think they can get the charges negotiated down without an attorney… What they don’t realize is that there’s often something in the case that [an attorney] would know about that becomes a defense that can lower the charge below a drinking and driving offense” entirely, says Larin.
+“When it comes to drinking and driving, people often think they can get the charges negotiated down without an attorney.
+What they don’t realize is that there’s often something in the case [they’re not aware of, but that an attorney] would know about, and that becomes a defense that can lower the charge below a DUI,” says Larin.

-Because attorneys have helpful expertise and experience, “it’s always imperative to at least have an attorney look at your case and see if there is something that can be done… An attorney can walk you through the system and you’ll know you’ve given your best shot” to fighting the charges, says Larin.
+“It’s always imperative to at least have an attorney look at your case and see if there is something that can be done… An attorney can walk you through the system and you’ll know you’ve given it your best shot,” he adds.